monarch-initiative/loinc2hpo/docs/source/Our Mission.rst

 To achieve our goal, we need to achieve the following:

-  - Map LOINC codes to candidate HPO terms.
+  - *Map LOINC codes to candidate HPO terms*.
 This steps needs domain experts and will be done manually by our biocurators.

-  - Retrieve patient observations.
+  - *Retrieve patient observations*.
 We will use RESTful API technology to achieve this.
 The hapi-fhir library provides such functionalities so this can be done trivially.
 We will also collaborate with other institutions and hospitals to gain access to large patient cohorts.

-  - Convert patient observations into phenopackets.
+  - *Convert patient observations into phenopackets*.
 Our app will analyze the relevant fields from each observation and then output the corresponding HPO term that describes the patient.
 By analyzing all observations related to one patient, we will be able to create a phenopacket for this patient.
 We are still refining our app for this process.

 Having a phenopacket for an individual is essential for disease prediction and patient clustering.
 We hope to extend our app so that it can be used by physicians to assist patient diagnosis; we also hope that the phenopackets can help academic researchers in study disease mechanisms.